ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 @section usg7 7 RCQT Module

-This ‘module’ is actually a set of modules that target and qualify the configuration of the platform.
+This ‘module’ is actually a set of feature checks that target and qualify the configuration of the platform.
 Many of the checks can be done manually using the operating systems command line tools and general knowledge about ROCm’s requirements.
 The purpose of the RCQT modules is to provide an extensible, OS